Jennifer Lawrence Shows Baby Bump at Women's March With Amy Schumer: Photo

 “I don’t have a uterus and she is pregnant but we out here @womensmarch @plannedparenthood #rallyforabortionjustice 🙌🏼🙌🏼🙌🏼,” Schumer, 40, captioned the photo via Instagram.

-In the photo, Lawrence’s baby bump was in full view as she wears a black and white gingham dress under a denim jacket.
+In the photo, Lawrence’s baby bump was in full view as she wore a black and white gingham dress known as the “Ricky Slip” from maternity brand Hatch under a denim jacket.
 The Hunger Games star, 31, accessorized with layered necklaces, round sunglasses and a homemade protest sign.

 “Women can’t be free if they don’t control their bodies,” Lawrence’s poster read.